Skip to content

 What kind of dashi is recommended for chawanmushi?

-Does the water change the taste of chawanmushi?
+Does water affect the taste of chawanmushi?

 It can change the impression of the dashi's flavor and texture.